Insulated Concrete Form Construction

 Essential Hurricane-Resistant Features

-Structural Reinforcement
+1.Structural Reinforcement

-• Hurricane straps connecting roof to walls
+• Hurricane straps connecting the roof to the walls.

-• Reinforced foundation anchoring
+• Reinforced foundation anchoring.

-• Continuous load path from roof to foundation
+• Continuous load path from roof to foundation.

-• Sealed roof deck with proper underlayment
+• Sealed roof deck with proper underlayment (secondary water barrier).

-• Metal or high-wind rated shingles
+• Metal or high-wind rated shingles.

-• Impact-rated garage doors
+• Impact-rated garage doors (a common point of failure).

-• Properly sealed wall penetrations
+• Properly sealed wall penetrations to prevent water intrusion.

 Beyond Basic Code Compliance